How to Pick the Best Resort in Tonga for You(c) Pixabay

 Advice on Choosing a Resort in Tonga

-• Some accommodations in Tonga are known for changing facilities and services without updating listings on website and brochures, so be sure to inquire about any deal-breaker facilities you need
+2. Some accommodations in Tonga are known for changing facilities and services without updating listings on their website and brochures, so be sure to inquire about any deal-breaker facilities you need

 What are the Resorts Like in Tonga?

-Resorts tend to either have a restaurant with an a la carte menu, a dining area where set meals are served, or rarely a communal kitchen for guests.
+Resorts tend to either have a restaurant with an a la carte menu, a dining area where set meals are served family-style, or rarely a communal kitchen for guests.
+Check out resorts with the best restaurants in the 10 Best Resorts in Tonga for Foodies.

-Many resorts will have their own in-house activities, such as cultural tours, island-hopping tours, snorkelling tours, etc. But very often they will work with external operators for whale swimming, scuba diving, fishing, etc. where these operators often pick you up from the resort.
+Some resorts will have in-house activities, such as whale swimming tours, snorkelling tours, cultural shows, etc. But very often they will work with external operators for whale swimming, scuba diving, fishing, etc. where these operators often pick you up from the resort.

 Location, What is Nearby and How to Get There?

 Now that you know what to expect from resorts in Tonga, choosing one first requires you to pick a destination.
-There are resorts in the island groups of Tongatapu, Ha’apai and Vava’u, while there are “kind-a” resorts in ‘Eua.
+Most of the resorts in Tonga are in the island groups of Ha’apai and Vava’u, while there are “kind-a” resorts in Tongatapu and ‘Eua.
 Compare these island groups using the following guides:

 Another factor to consider is the time and expense to get to each island group.
-Check out What is the Cost of Transport in Tonga? for general transport costs and follow our advice on how to get to each island group in the following:
+Check out How Much Does a Trip to Tonga Cost? for general transport costs and follow our advice on how to get to each island group in the following:

 Compare resorts on each island group’s main islands and resorts on the outer islands.
-There are associated costs with outer island transfer that are much greater than take a transfer to a resort by road.
+There are associated costs with outer island transfers that are much greater than taking a transfer to a resort by road.

 The Cost of Resorts in Tonga

-The typical price for resorts in Tonga are as follows:
+The typical prices for resorts in Tonga are as follows:

 Inclusions and Facilities